-The following is an overview of the University of California Hastings College of the Law Sexual Violence and Sexual Harassment Policy.
-For the full policy, please visit the website at: https://www.uchastings.edu/wp-content/uploads/2020/08/UCH-Sexual-Misconduct-Policy-August-2020.pdf
+The following is an overview of the University of California College of the Law, San Francisco ("UC Law SF") Sexual Misconduct Policy ("the Policy").
+For the full Policy, please visit the website at: Sexual Misconduct Policy.

 A. PURPOSE AND SCOPE